 For those just getting into cryptocurrencies, learning the terminology can prove to be a daunting task.
-In this article, I’ll distinguish between coin swaps, token swaps, and atomic swaps.
+In this article, I’ll distinguish between various forms of swapping, including coin swaps, token swaps, and atomic swaps.
 While researching this topic, I discovered that there were no universal terminology guidelines.
 As a result, I found myself bumbling around various discussion forums cross-referencing inconsistent applications of these terms.
 These inconsistencies make it very difficult for anyone to make informed investment decisions about cryptocurrency.
 Before we delve into what each swap means, we must first get a grasp on a few other terms.

 The term “ERC-20” is a standard that tokens must meet to become tradable on the Ethereum network.
 ERC-20 tokens are different than standalone coins because they run on the Ethereum blockchain.
 As such, developers are able to build their own decentralized applications on top of them.
 Indeed, developers frequently integrate these tokens into their application.
 For example, tokens that can fully interact with smart contracts can be used as a form of settlement or a transaction of value.
 Likewise, the XTRABYTES development team is creating a modular blockchain platform that can host a new type of token, in a similar way to ERC-20 tokens.
 The platform will be infinitely scalable and highly flexible, allowing developers to code in any programming language.